Methods of intervention in alcoholism

-To download 'Methods of intervention in alcoholism' as a PDF, click the icon below:
+To download 'Methods of intervention in alcoholism' as a PDF, click here.

 What is an intervention?